-The G7 (Group of Seven) is an organisation of the world's seven largest so-called advanced economies.
+The G7 (Group of Seven) is an organisation of the world's seven largest so-called "advanced" economies, which dominate global trade and the international financial system.
 They are Canada, France, Germany, Italy, Japan, the UK and the United States.

 Russia joined in 1998, creating the G8, but was excluded in 2014 for its takeover of Crimea.